Nitrous Oxide/Anxiety-Reducing Medication

-The patient is able to breathe on their own and remain in control of all bodily functions including swallowing, breathing, and talking.
+The patient is able to breathe on their own and remains in control of all bodily functions including swallowing, breathing, and talking.

 Here are many advantages to using nitrous oxide